'The Lodge' Review: Buried In Snow, Ice & A Touch Of Insanity With Riley Keough

-Oh baby, it’s been a long time since a film came out that I love and everyone I recommend it to will probably hate it.
+Alright, here we go.
+It’s been a long time since a film came out that I love and everyone I recommend it to will probably hate it.
 That is The Lodge, a horror film that made its way from the Sundance to be theatrically released by Neon.
-In January and February you take what you get especially with horror genre so this year at least has been a welcome surprise.
-The Lodge makes the most out of seemingly small budget, trimming down the characters and locations for focused storytelling.
+In January and February you take what you get especially with horror in general so this year at least has been a welcome surprise.
+The Lodge makes the most out of its seemingly small budget, trimming down the characters and locations for focused storytelling.

-Directors/co-writers Severin Fiala’s and Veronika Franz’ work with their directorial choices are well-fitted for a film this size.
+Directing and writing duo Severin Fiala and Veronika Franz’s work with their directorial choices are well-fitted for a film this size.
 Swirling shots on the staircase and wide shots from almost roof level bring a lot of feel.
-There are also shots in the first half that get mirrored in the second half, being then shot from different point of view.
+There are also shots in the first half that get mirrored in the second half, being then shot from different points of view.
 Sound and the underlying ”score” are used effectively.
-Score is in quotation marks as it’s not fully one in traditional sense but it’s used more-so to enhance the sound design.
+Score is in quotation marks as it’s not fully one in a traditional sense but it’s used more-so to enhance the sound design.
 Wind blowing, floorboard noises and ambient reverbs back up the atmosphere.
 The Lodge doesn’t completely deliver its potential as the pay-off lacks a bit of oomph and it could’ve been the place to reference Grace’s cult experience rather than strictly her mental state.
 The ending isn’t a movie-ruiner though.

-Smileys: Atmosphere, directing, whole cast’s performances, sound mixing
+Smileys: Atmosphere, directing, performance by a cast, sound mixing

 Nice yearly fix of weird cult-ish stuff happening in a wooden house, starring a mom figure.